The $117 Million Mirage: Why Most Legacy Gift Lists Are Illusions

 • Estimated bequest value of at least $10,000

 The real shock came during verification calls.
 Despite multiple attempts to reach the 55 remaining donors, the team managed to connect with just five people.
-Every single one delivered the same message: they had never made such a commitment—and had no recollection of ever discussing it.
+Every single one delivered the same message: They had never made such a commitment—and had no recollection of ever discussing it.

 The real shock came during verification calls.